• Skip to primary navigation

 You can make this breakfast sausage recipe ahead of time and freeze the patties for when you need them

 If you are going to make this recipe, you should also know that you can very easily freeze these breakfast sausage patties!
-Your future self will thank you if you double the recipe, cook half, and freeze half for later.
+Your future self will thank you if you double the recipe, cook half, and save the rest as frozen patties.
+You can make this recipe and prepare meals ahead of time.

 Breakfast Sausage Patties Recipe | The Worktop